stephenjohnlimb/boot2/AgileDevelopment.md

 A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary) and must not contain any punctuation characters, and it cannot be all blank.

-Note I've not added any requirements around logging formats or outputs, nor metric/throughput monitoring.
+Note, I've not added any requirements around logging formats or outputs, nor metric/throughput monitoring.
 These things can be added later as stories, there's little doubt in production they will be needed.
 But we don't need to think about that yet.